haddocking/haddock3/docs/intro.md

 # A brieft introduction to HADDOCK3

-HADDOCK3 is the next generation of integrative modelling software in the long-lasting HADDOCK project.
+HADDOCK3 is the next generation integrative modelling software in the long-lasting HADDOCK project.
 It represents a complete rethinking and rewriting of the HADDOCK2.X series, implementing a new way to interact with HADDOCK and offering new features to users who can now define custom workflows.